Skip to main content

 Top Threat Patterns

-Tool Misuse & Privilege Escalation was the most frequently referenced threat pattern in 2025 (6 incidents), followed by Overreliance & Automation Bias (5) and Adversarial Evasion (5).
+Adversarial Evasion was the most frequently referenced threat pattern in 2025 (7 incidents), followed by Automation Bias in AI: Definition, Examples, and Prevention (6) and Tool Misuse & Privilege Escalation (6).
 The concentration at the top of this ranking highlights where AI-enabled threats are most actively manifesting in documented incidents.

 Sectors Affected

 AI-enabled threats affected at least 10 distinct sectors in 2025.
-Technology was the most impacted sector (13 incidents), followed by Corporate (11) and Cross-Sector (6).
+Technology was the most impacted sector (25 incidents), followed by Corporate (11) and Government (8).

 Resolution Status